I had an accident at work – Is my employer liable?

 If the injury you have been left with has not been featured in the table, please do not panic.
 You can give our team a call and they will happily provide further guidelines on the payout amounts.
 Our contact details can be found in the final section of this guide.

 Should you have suffered illness or injury in the workplace, it is important to get the compensation you are entitled to.
 Please call Legal Expert today to pursue your claim.
 You can also contact us if you have any further questions about the accident at work procedure or you are unsure regarding whether your employer is to blame or not.
 Just dial 0800 073 8804 and you will be connected with an experienced advisor.
-This line is accessible from 9 am until 9 pm, seven days a week.
 There are alternate ways to connect with us on our website, including our live chat feature, online contact form, and the free call back request form.

 Find out your legal rights after a work accident and also get free advice from Legal Expert.